 The Story:

 After a long protracted battle between vampires and men, the men win and put the surviving vampires in “reservations.”
-It turns out that they’ve been pretty damned busy down there and when an outbreak occurs the leaders of the church refuse to believe that there is a problem.
-One priest (Paul Bettany), whose family it was that got attacked by this upsurge of vamps, goes against the church and decides to rescue his niece Lucy (Lily Collins).
+It turns out that they’ve been pretty damned busy down there.
+When an outbreak occurs the leaders of the church refuse to believe that there is a problem.
+One priest (Paul Bettany), whose family got attacked by this upsurge of vamps, goes against the church.
+He decides to rescue his niece Lucy (Lily Collins).
 He is aided by the local lawman, Sheriff Hicks (Cam Gigandet) and a fellow Priestess (Maggie Q).

 Carl Urban as Black Hat all that's missing is the serape.